Skip to main content

 In local folklore Yasur is the resting place of the souls of the dead

-OK I cheated.
-This time I flew, unwilling to spend more time waiting around or suffering long, miserable trials by water.
+I am now on the island of Tanna - far to the south of Efate and considerably cooler, to see "the world's most accessible volcano."
+I flew this time, unwilling to spend more time waiting around or suffering long, miserable trials by water.
 Besides, by the time you add in the additional accommodation costs, flying probably works out cheaper.

-Tanna is one of the larger more fertile islands and apart from the volcano, is famous for it's coffee and wild horses.
+Tanna is one of the larger more fertile islands and apart from the volcano, is famous for it's coffee and

 Kelson, local chief and the owner of this fine establishment, is also a politician and has just missed out by eleven votes.
 There is to be a by-election in Tanna.
-I run into both him and Raphael Worwor from Ambrym again in Efate, also Eva and collegues from the Education Department whom I met in the hostel in Santo, and even Elizabeth, the lovely single Mum who braided my hair there.
+I run into both him and Raphael Worwor from Ambrym again in Efate, also Eva and colleagues from the Education Department whom I met in the hostel in Santo, and even Elizabeth, the lovely single Mum who braided my hair there.

 Although Yasur rumbles and booms all day, the fireworks really begin at dusk when the glowing lava and lava bombs become visible.
 It is a fantastic light show and smells just like fireworks too.